geco-bern/bachelor_thesis_patriciagribi/README.md

 This bachelor thesis aims to explore trends in seasonal water deficits using data from the Climate Model Intercomparison Project Phase 6 (CMIP6).
 The research will focus on deriving evapotranspiration, precipitation and potential evapotranspiration time series across the globe from first one, then multiple models.
 With the cwd-algorithm implemented by the geco-group time series of the cumulative water deficit (CWD) will be calculated and their long-term trends investigated.
 The thesis seeks to contribute valuable insights into the understanding of drought impacts in a changing climate and address existing uncertainties in future drought projections.

 ## Background and Motivation
-Why is your project important?
-What is known and unknown?

 Droughts have major impacts on fluxes between land and the atmosphere, agricultural production, and the carbon cycle.
 Future projections of drought magnitude and frequencies are surprisingly divergent and interpretations of trends from Earth System Model outputs have drawn conflicting pictures of drought impact trends in a heating climate.
 Trends in precipitation, evapotranspiration, soil moisture, and runoff often point in different directions and are relevant for different aspects of what may be referred to as a “droughts”.